ReflectsLight/quran-json/README.md

 ## About

 This repository contains the holy book, The Quran, in its original Arabic and as translations in English, Farsi, and Portuguese.
-The contents are made available in JSON, and SQL.
+The contents are made available as JSON, and SQL.
 The SQL can be imported to create a database that contains The Quran.

 **Contents**